8 Diciplines (8D) Problem Solving Process

 Discipline 8 (D8): Closure and team celebration

-- Sumarise the investigation
+- Summarize the investigation

 - Lessons learned